 Requesting the Senior Rate: Students wishing to enroll in course(s) and receive the senior citizen rate will need to provide proof of age and Minnesota residency.
 This may be done anytime leading up to the day of registration.

 email@example.com and attach a photocopy of your MN Driver’s License or a MN State issued ID with the subject line "Requesting Senior Citizen Rate."
 Include your Star ID in the email if you know it.

-You may also visit the One Stop office (Room 1300) at Saint Paul College to make the request and show your ID.
+You may also visit the Admissions & Financial Aid Office (Room 1300) at Saint Paul College to make the request and show your ID.

 This step must be done for each semester you wish to enroll in course(s) to ensure the senior rate is applied to the appropriate semester.

 Register for Course(s): Students wanting the senior rate may register for the desired course after the first class session has taken place.
 For instance, if a course starts on January 9th, the earliest you will be able to register is January 10th.

 If you register for a course during the second week of classes, you will need to get approval from the course instructor.

 If you register for a course during the third week of classes, you will need to get approval from the course instructor and the Dean.

 e-services or visit the Admissions office for assistance.